giorava/new_profiler/README.md

 └── test_SLIDE001_01.nd2
 ```

 After running the profile estimation a folder called \*_profiles_output_SLIDE001 is created containing the .tsv files outputs of all the channels.
+To plot the profiles copy this folder in the plot_profiles folder and run the scripts as explained in the next paragraph.
 ```
 ├── SLIDE001
 │   ├── CY5_SLIDE001_01.tiff